 Christmas, as we all know, is the time of year where you show your closest friends and family members that you are thinking about them and that you care about them.
 One way that we do that is to send them a nice Christmas card.
-There are now so many different types of Christmas cards available now that you can be certain that you can find the perfect one for your friends and relatives.
+There are now so many different types of Christmas cards available now that you can be certain that you can find the perfect one for your friends, relatives and also Irish casino staff.
 You can opt for a religious one, a funny one, a cute one, or a traditional one with reindeer, snowmen, and Santa.

 A Brief History of Christmas Cards